SupcrtOne/opendoc-sicc-practice-directions/Part_01.md

 “SICC Registry” means the Singapore International Commercial Court Division of the Supreme Court Registry.

-## Commencement
+## 3. Commencement

 These Practice Directions shall come into effect on 1 January 2015.

-## Updating of these Practice Directions
+## 4. Updating of these Practice Directions

-*   1. Amendments to these Practice Directions will be done on a paragraph-for-paragraph basis.
+(1) Amendments to these Practice Directions will be done on a paragraph-for-paragraph basis.

-    2. Where legislation is cited in these Practice Directions, the citation shall be read to refer to the edition of that legislation currently in force.
+(2) Where legislation is cited in these Practice Directions, the citation shall be read to refer to the edition of that legislation currently in force.

-## Scope of application of these Practice Directions
+## 5. Scope of application of these Practice Directions

 These Practice Directions shall apply to:

-*   *   1.  every case commenced in the Court (unless the case is transferred out of the Court pursuant to Order 110, Rules 10 or 12 of the Rules of Court);
+> (a) every case commenced in the Court (unless the case is transferred out of the Court pursuant to Order 110, Rules 10 or 12 of the Rules of Court);

-        2.  any proceedings for the transfer of a case from the High Court to the Court pursuant to Order 110, Rules 12 or 58 of the Rules of Court, and every case so transferred; and
+> (b) any proceedings for the transfer of a case from the High Court to the Court pursuant to Order 110, Rules 12 or 58 of the Rules of Court, and every case so transferred; and

-        3.  every appeal from a judgment or an order of the Court.
+> (c) every appeal from a judgment or an order of the Court.

-## Forms
+## 6. Forms

 The forms in Appendix B of these Practice Directions shall be used where applicable, with such variations as the circumstances of the case may require.